Omikhe/HTML-CSS/README.md

 # HTML and CSS Projects

 This repository contains a collection of HTML and CSS projects that I've worked on.
 Each project focuses on different aspects of web development, showcasing my skills in creating responsive and visually appealing web pages.
-Some of these projects were assigned as part of the Harvard CS50 program, focusing on different aspects of web development.
+Some of these projects were assigned as part of the Odin Project web dev foundations, focusing on different aspects of web development.

 ## How to Run: